BB-ML: Basic Block Performance Prediction using Machine Learning Techniques: Methodology

 \subsection{Deep Neural Network Model Architecture}

-This section describes the neural networks used to build the prediction models.
-First, we build a Poisson Neural Network Model (PNN), a probabilistic model that treats the underlying distribution of basic block execution counts as a Poisson probability distribution.
+This section describes the Poisson Neural Network Model (PNN), a probabilistic model that treats the underlying distribution of BB execution counts as a Poisson probability distribution.
 The task of predicting counts is often modeled as a regression problem in various domains~\cite{yan2011citation, iqbal2021covid, nevendra2019software}.
-To compare and verify our results, we tried to train several linear regression networks, e.g., gradient descent backpropagation~\cite{RIEDMILLER1994265}, gradient descent with adaptive learning rate backpropagation~\cite{RIEDMILLER1994265}, conjugate gradient backpropagation~\cite{RIEDMILLER1994265}, and quasi-Newton backpropagation\cite{robitaille1970quasi}.
-Although the trained networks showed good accuracy for some of the applications, they could not fit some of the benchmarks of Table~\ref{dataset}.
-Therefore, we employ the Bayesian Regularization Backpropagation Neural Network(BR-BPNN) that uses the Bayesian Regularization algorithm and minimizes a linear combination of squared errors and weights~\cite{gouravaraju2021bayesian} to compare PNN to a competitive regression model.